 - Both the private and public IP addresses of the ECS instance are available.

 - The EIP is not displayed in the operating system.
 You must call the DescribeInstances operation to query the public IP address of the ECS instance.
 For more information, see DescribeInstances.

 - The EIP does not support NAT application layer gateway (ALG) protocols such as H.323, Session Initiation Protocol (SIP), Domain Name System (DNS), Real Time Streaming Protocol (RTSP), or Trivial File Transfer Protocol (TFTP).

 - Select an Instance to Bind: Select an ECS instance to be associated with the EIP.

 After you associate the EIP with the ECS instance, you can test the network latency between a client in mainland China and the ECS instance that is deployed in the China (Hong Kong) region.

-- Open the command-line interface on an on-premises machine that is deployed in mainland China.
+- Open the CLI on an on-premises machine that is deployed in mainland China.

 - Run the

 pingthe EIP that is associated with the ECS instance.The test result shows that the network latency is reduced when users in mainland China use the BGP (Multi-ISP) Pro EIP to access the ECS instance.Note The preceding test result is for reference only.
 The actual network latency varies based on the network quality of the ISP.

 Why am I unable to associate an EIP with an ECS instance?